Aggressive Defense When You’re Facing a Drug Crime

 Common drug crime charges

-Many times, my clients have expressed to me that they don’t understand what kind of drug charge they’re facing.
+Many times, our clients have expressed to us that they don’t understand what kind of drug charge they’re facing.
 The Tennessee Code can be difficult to understand, and the distinctions between the charges are sometimes so minute, you don’t actually know what you’re facing.
 The most common drug charges include: